Michael Storcksdieck gen. Bonsmann

 Carolin Wevers worked with Professor Streeck in Essen, studying the effects of HIV on cardiovascular disease.

-Alex Oster: Alex started working with Hendrik Streeck in 2012 after receiving his B.S. from the College of William and Mary.
-He is currently pursuing his goal of attending medical school.
+Alex Oster: started working with Hendrik Streeck in 2012 after receiving his B.S. from the College of William and Mary.
+He is currently attending medical school.

-Jonathan Jolin: Jonathan (“JJ”) started to work with Hendrik Streeck in 2007 after receiving his B.S. from Boston College.
+Jonathan Jolin (“JJ”) started to work with Hendrik Streeck in 2007 after receiving his B.S. from Boston College.
 Since 2009 he is a medical student at the University of Vermont.

-Augustine Pyo: Augustine (“the Ninja”) started in the lab in 2008 after graduating from Tufts College.
+Augustine Pyo (“the Ninja”) started in the lab in 2008 after graduating from Tufts College.
 Since 2010 he is a medical student at the Tufts University.